AICYJ/Splitoperationforinpainting/README.md

-# MISF: Multi-level Interactive Siamese Filtering for High-Fidelity Image Inpainting in CVPR2022
+# Split operation to improve encoder-decoder operation for inpainting

 We proposed a novel approach for high-fidelity image inpainting.
 Specifically, we use a single predictive network to conduct predictive filtering at the image level and deep feature level, simultaneously.
-The image-level filtering is to recover details, while the deep feature-level filtering is to complete semantic information, which leads to high-fidelity inpainting results.
-Our method outperforms state-of-the-art methods on three public datasets.[[ArXiv]](https://arxiv.org/abs/2203.06304)
+The image-level filtering is to recover details, while

 <br><br>
 ![Framework](./images/frameworks.png)